-- 1. Insert the ExpressCard into the slot and press till it clicks into place. . - 2.
+- 1. Slide the ExpressCard into its slot until it clicks into place. - 2.
 Follow the procedures in After Working Inside Your Computer.

 Removing the Battery

 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
 Slide the release latch to unlock the battery.